Feeling confused about animation career in India ?

 TRON School of Animation has prepared thousands of students for jobs in the media & entertainment industry with their skills in Animation, Visual Effects, Gaming, Filmmaking, Multimedia, Web Design, Graphic Design, AR/VR, and more through our job-oriented courses.

-In this blog post, we bring you various available options in the animation career.
+In this blog post, we bring you various available animation career in India .
 The required skills and qualifications, salary, and future trends and developments in animation.

 Ready?
 Let’s begin.